Review of BoardWalk's Innkeeper's Club Lounge (Club Level)

 Disney’s BoardWalk Inn - Innkeeper’s Club - Conclusions

-A couple of adults visiting Disney World might prefer the variety of nearby bars and restaurants to spending too much time in the lounge for $280.
+A couple of adults visiting Disney World might prefer the variety of nearby bars and restaurants to spending too much time in the lounge for $270.

 Here’s what I can say for the Innkeeper’s Club—it definitely is a treat.
-Contrary to most of our other Club Level experiences, we actually felt like our visit the to the Innkeeper’s Club was something special.
+Contrary to some of our other Club Level experiences, we actually felt like our visit the to the Innkeeper’s Club was something special.

 Yes, I focus a lot on the $/night, but Innkeeper’s is one of the few clubs where the staff made you feel like the value of the lounge went beyond the straightforward analysis.
 This lounge really had an attitude of “what can we do to make every guest’s experience special.”
-It’s a gem, and I look forward to returning one day.
+It’s a gem, and I look forward to returning to again one day.

 All Your Other Disney World Planning Questions Answered